Mcode4/Mcode4.github.io/README.md

-# Mcode4.github.io
+# Marcellies' Portfolio

-## Sections
+## About Section
-1. About Section: A brief introduction to who you are.
+A brief introduction to who you are.

+## Skills Section
-2. Skills Section: Highlight your technical expertise.
+Highlight your technical expertise.

+## Projects Section
-3. Projects Section: Showcase your work, including live demos or code samples.
+Showcase your work, including live demos or code samples.

+## Contact Section
-4. Contact Section: Provide contact information.
+Provide contact information.

+## Resume
-5. Resume: Ensure your resume is accessible.
+Ensure your resume is accessible.

-6. LinkedIn and GitHub Links: External links to your professional profiles.
+## LinkedIn and GitHub Links
+External links to your professional profiles.